juanmaguitar/OOP-JS/08-SOLID-Single-Responsibility/README.md

 ## After

-So, in order to apply the Single Responsibility Principle, the task of sending the order cam be assigned to another component...
+So, in order to apply the Single Responsibility Principle, the task of sending the order can be assigned to another component...

 **`after/classes/OrderSender.js`**
 ```javascript